semaphoreci/docs/language-go_5bdc5b272c7d3a01757abb91.md

 ## Dependency Caching

 Go projects use multiple approaches to dependency management.
-If you're using `dep` then strategy is similar to other projects.
-Use the `cache` util to store and restore `vendor`.
+If you are using `dep` then the strategy is similar to other projects.
+Use the `cache` utility to store and restore `vendor`.

 <pre><code class="language-yaml">
 version: v1.0